Published on the website of Alison Law Solicitors LLP

 1.1 Alison Law Solicitors LLP is a limited liability partnership incorporated in England and Wales under registered number OC378803.

-1.2 Its registered office address and principal place of business is 437-441 London Road, Sheffield, S2 4HJ, United Kingdom.
+1.2 Its registered office address and principal place of business is Alison House, 437-441 London Road, Sheffield, S2 4HJ, United Kingdom.

 1.3 Its members, who we call ‘partners’, are either solicitors authorised to practise in England and Wales, barristers called to the Bar in England and Wales or costs lawyers authorised to practise in England and Wales.
 The names of the partners and their respective legal qualifications can be inspected at the registered office.